Skip to main content

 Event Flow

-C++ PlaybackInfo (30Hz timer)
+Engine PlaybackInfo (30Hz timer)

-→ bridge.ts addStateListener("rtFrame", ...)
+→ bridge.ts addStateListener("meters:rt_frame", ...)

-(pushLog skipped for rtFrame — would saturate 200-entry buffer)
+(pushLog skipped for rt_frame — would saturate 200-entry buffer)

 → JSON.parse → write to rtBuffer